Table of Contents

 Another key difference between a boss vs. leader is where they place their focus.
 For bosses, focus comes down to the here and now.
 They need results right away no matter what it takes.
 Many bosses tend to focus on outcomes and profit, which is often at the expense of the people they manage.

-Leaders, on the other hand, focus on the process by which people reach their goals.
+Leaders, on the other hand, focus on the process by which each employee reaches their goals.
 They still want good results, but they want to achieve them by helping people change for the better.
 Leaders focus on developing long-term solutions that make a difference.
-They also shy away from quick fixes that might end up causing more damage in the future.
+To lead, means to shy away from quick fixes that might end up causing more damage in the future.

 3. Bosses Delegate Everything, While Leaders Collaborate